Glossary of Business Insurance Terms

 How do you compare business insurance quotes?

-There are several strategies that you can use to get the best price:
+There are several strategies you can use to get the best price:

-• Confirm that the quotes you are comparing are for the same kind of insurance
+• Confirm the quotes you're comparing are for the same kind of insurance.

-• Review coverage exclusions (risks that aren’t covered)
+• Review coverage exclusions or risks that aren’t covered.

 • Check to see if any of your policies can be bundled together.
-For example, a business owner’s policy will typically combine both general liability and commercial property insurance for a lower cost than if you purchased each policy separately
+For example, a business owner’s policy (BOP) will typically combine both general liability and commercial property insurance for a lower cost than if you purchased each policy separately.

-• Once you’re certain that you’re comparing equivalent policies, look at each company’s premium, but don’t base your decision solely on price.
+• Once you’re certain you’re comparing equivalent policies, look at each company’s premium, but don’t base your decision solely on price.
 Consider each company’s reputation for quality service, as well as financial stability.
-You can find this information by searching for each insurer’s financial ratings on the internet
+You can find this information by searching for each insurer’s financial ratings on the internet.

-Insureon has licensed insurance agents in all 50 states that can provide guidance on the nuances specific to your business as you compare quotes, including for popular insurance coverage such as commercial auto insurance.
+Insureon has licensed insurance agents in all 50 states and D.C. who can provide guidance on the nuances specific to your business as you compare quotes, including for popular insurance coverage such as commercial auto insurance.

 What else do I need to know about comparing insurance quotes?